Algorithmic-Alignment-Lab/openTAMP-legacy/README.md

         super(At, self).__init__(name, e, attr_inds, params, expected_param_types, priority=-2)
 ```
 What's going on here:
-- `attr_inds` is a dictionary describing which indices of which atrributes will be used from each parameter; e.g. indices 0 and 1 of the can's pose will be included in the state vector x
+- `attr_inds` is a dictionary describing which indices of which attributes will be used from each parameter; e.g. indices 0 and 1 of the can's pose will be included in the state vector x
 - `A` defines a matrix such that Ax = [0., 0.] iff. x[:2] == x[2:]; in this context that means can.pose == targ.value
 - `aff_e` is an affine expression of the form `Ax+b`
 - `e` is then an affine constraint of the form `Ax+b=val`